whether people can live in the near future with much less combustion energy

-The global population is constantly growing.
-We need more and more energy and we are forced to exploit the resources of the earth.
-Thereby, among other things, we change the environmental balance on our planet profoundly (gases and other substances).
-For example, let us look at the incineration sector: The IEA (International Energy Agency) quoted a worldwide daily consumption of about 85 million barrels of oil in 2012 - with increasing tendency.
-In addition to that, there is the coal and gas combustion.
+Gradually, more and more people are becoming convinced that generating energy from renewable sources is the only way to meet our rapidly growing energy needs in a sustainable and environmentally friendly way.
+In the course of time, all the other energy sources have proved to be unsuitable, expensive, or even harmful.
+The reason for that is simple: the global population is constantly growing.
+We need more and more energy, and we are forced to exploit the resources of the earth.
+Because of this, we are constantly and profoundly changing the environmental balance on our planet (gases and other substances).
+For example, let us look at the incineration sector.
+The IEA (International Energy Agency) quoted a worldwide daily consumption of about 85 million barrels of oil in 2012, with increasing tendency.
+In addition to that, there is coal and gas combustion.

 Human-caused climate imbalances are real, and the list of difficulties arising from the overuse of combustion energy is long.
-To solve all these problems we must be able to gradually reduce this type of energy by at least 80%.
+To solve all these problems, we must be able to gradually reduce this type of energy by at least 80%.